 And you would be mostly correct.
 Actress Kim Cattrall opted not to return for the reboot, with Samantha’s absence explained because she moved to London and dropped Carrie as a friend when she dropped Samantha as her publicist.

-SATC fans rejoiced at the news that Sarah Jessica Parker, Cynthia Nixon and Kristin Davis have agreed to star in a 10-episode series on HBO Max called And Just Like That detailing their characters from the iconic series, but a key figure is missing: Kim Cattrall’s Samantha.
-It shouldn’t come as too big a surprise, after the disaster that was the SATC 2 movie, Cattrall was always open about the fact that she wouldn’t do another film, but chances are, it’s more than likely due to the fact that she has never seen eye-to-eye with her former co-star Sarah Jessica Parker (SJP).
-Here’s what we know happened
+It didn’t come as too big a surprise, after the disaster that was the SATC 2 movie, Cattrall was always open about the fact that she wouldn’t do another film, but chances are, her absence is more than likely due to the fact that she has never seen eye-to-eye with her former co-star Sarah Jessica Parker (SJP).

 In an interview on Friday Night with Jonathan Ross in 2004, Kim revealed that a pay dispute was a factor in the show ending.
 “I felt after six years it was time for all of us to participate in the financial windfall of Sex and the City.
 When they didn’t seem keen on that I thought it was time to move on.”

 SJP tried to publically downplay any drama saying, “When you’re on set, you’re working 90-hour weeks, you’re never home, you’re exhausted.
 There are times when all of us have been sensitive, and sometimes feelings get hurt.
 But I don’t have any regrets about how I’ve treated people,” she said, adding in another interview some years later, “These were my sisters, these were people that I grew to love and admire.”